DIWithers/SnaapDog/readme.md

 <!-- add a video of interaction with the site -->

 ##Future Add-ons
-- Links to more current projects.
+- Instant messaging between users
-- Ability for visitors to send messages directly from the site to me.
+- Pop-up alerts for pets just reported in your immediate 5 mile radius
 - An enhanced UX/UI design that encourages more visitors.